Free cookie consent management tool by TermsFeed

 To check if one has been filed against your name, you can head over to Registry of Judgments, Orders and Fines website where you can pay £4 to perform a check on yourself.
 It will also be on your credit file, which you can check here.

-Can You Get a Mortgage with a CCJ?
+Can You Get a Mortgage With a CCJ?

 The simple answer is yes, getting a mortgage with a CCJ is possible.